The destination for celebrities seeking privacy and luxury

 Spice up your diet with specialities from around the globe

-Foodies are sure to enjoy their stay thanks to the variety of cuisines available in the restaurants nearby: Mediterranean (La Bodega), Brazilian (Restaurante la Galera), Belgian (Restaurante Sergio Clasico) and Thai (Seam Beach).
+Foodies are sure to enjoy their stay thanks to the variety of cuisines available in the restaurants nearby: Mediterranean (La Bodega), Brazilian (Restaurante la Galera), Belgian (Restaurante Sergio Clasico) and Thai (Siam Beach).
 Once again, the multicultural aspect of the local life shines through.

 Take your self-care to the next level